EENI Global Business School

 1. To analyze the Bosnian-Herzegovinian Economy and Global Trade

-2. To know the trade opportunities in the Bosnian-Herzegovinian Market
+2. To identify business opportunities in the Bosnian-Herzegovinian Market

-3. To analyze the trade relations of Bosnia and Herzegovina with the country of the student
+3. To analyze the trade relations of Bosnia and Herzegovina with the student's country

 4. To know the Bosnia and Herzegovinian Trade Agreements